Scarborough railway station, New South Wales: History

 Scarborough was originally known as South Clifton.
 A hotel named the Scarborough Hotel opened in the area in 1887.
 Scarborough may be named after the seaside resort in Yorkshire, England; or after one of the convict transport vessels in the First Fleet.
 The name Scarborough means "Fort on the Rock".
 The first subdivision of the area took place c.
-1886-1887 and was advertised as "1st subdivision Town of Clifton, on Illawarra Line, 36 miles from Sydney".
+1886–1887 and was advertised as "1st subdivision Town of Clifton, on Illawarra Line, 36 miles from Sydney".
 By the early 20th century, the Scarborough area, like Austinmer and Thirroul, had developed a reputation as a tourist resort.

 The railway station first opened on 21 June 1887 as Clifton, on a site south of the present station.
 When the station originally opened in 1887 it was the northern terminus on the isolated part of the Illawarra line which at that time extended to Wollongong.
 With the renaming of North Clifton station to Clifton on 3 October 1888, the first Clifton station was renamed South Clifton.
 On 1 October 1903, South Clifton was renamed Scarborough.
 The duplication of the railway line resulted in the original station being resited, with the new station site opening on 15 August 1915.
 The northbound Clifton station was closed at this time, and Scarborough was once again renamed Clifton.
 However the next year, the station's name was reverted back to Scarborough, on 21 January 1916.
 The original 1887 timber platform building at Scarborough was relocated to Thirroul in 1915.

 The platform buildings constructed at Scarborough in 1915 were standard brick station buildings which form a matching pair opposite each other and on the "Down" platform there is a detached brick Out-of-room from the same date.

 The site originally had an overhead booking office and a signal box which have since been removed.
 The brick walled remains of an old carriage dock and a brick 1915 freight bank and remains of brick steps were noted on site previously but no longer appear to be extant.
 A yard formerly existed south of the station for the South Clifton Colliery.

 Platforms and services

-Scarborough has two side platforms and is serviced by NSW TrainLink South Coast line services travelling between Waterfall and Port Kembla.
+Scarborough has two side platforms and is serviced by Sydney Trains South Coast line services travelling between Waterfall and Port Kembla.
 Some peak hour and late night services operate to Sydney Central, Bondi Junction and Kiama.